• Skip to main content

 Croissants: Most grocery store bakeries stock croissants.
 If you're feeling adventurous, try making your own croissants at home!
 It doesn't matter if you have fresh or stale croissants as they are toasted before being added to the recipe.

-Half and half: Don't try to "lighten" this bread pudding but substituting whole milk for the half and half.
+Half and half: Don't try to "lighten" this bread pudding by substituting whole milk for the half and half.
 The results won't be the same.
 If needed, you can use equal parts heavy cream and whole milk instead (which is essentially half and half).

 Eggs: This recipe was tested using large eggs.